Explore IX Water: Innovative Industrial Wastewater Treatment & Recycling

 Yay!
 Another step forward in the fight against hazardous water pollution!
-On Tuesday, the U.S. House passed the William M. Thornberry National Defense Authorization Act (NDAA).
+In January, 2021, the U.S. House passed the William M. Thornberry National Defense Authorization Act (NDAA).
 While most of the bill is not related to water, it DOES include some good regulation regarding PFAS (per- and polyfluoroalkyl substances) pollution generated by the U.S. military.

 What is PFAS?
 It’s a toxic group of chemicals that has been leaching into our drinking water.
 PFAS exposure causes higher total and LDL cholesterol, and liver and kidney problems including liver lesions, kidney degeneration, and damage to liver function.
 It’s also been noted for causing low birth weights and other problems.